paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 You will no longer be able to boot without the SD card in, that is normal.
 You will now boot a Custom Firmware based SysNAND by default.
-You can now hold L+R+X on boot to launch Decrypt9, a full featured NAND tool.
+You can now hold L+R on boot to launch Decrypt9, a full featured NAND tool.
 You can now hold L+R+Y on boot to launch EmuNAND9, a full featured EmuNAND and SD management tool.
 You can now hold L+R+B on boot to launch Uncart, a tool for [converting a physical game cart](https://www.reddit.com/r/3dshacks/comments/40etaz/) to an installable file.
 You can remove any extra files from the root of the SD card that are not in the image.